ConductorOne/baton-confluence/README.md

 # Contributing, Support and Issues

 We started Baton because we were tired of taking screenshots and manually building spreadsheets.
 We welcome contributions, and ideas, no matter how small -- our goal is to make identity and permissions sprawl less painful for everyone.
-If you have questions, problems, or ideas: Please open a Github Issue!
+If you have questions, problems, or ideas: Please open a GitHub Issue!

 See [CONTRIBUTING.md](https://github.com/ConductorOne/baton/blob/main/CONTRIBUTING.md) for more details.